etourani/ClusTEK/README.md

 If you use ClusTEK in academic work, please cite:

-- Tourani, E., Edwards, J. B., Khomami, B. (2025).
+Tourani, E., Edwards, J. B., Khomami, B. (2025).
-ClusTEK: A grid clustering algorithm augmented with diffusion imputation and origin-constrained connected-component analysis: Application to polymer crystallization, https://doi.org/10.48550/arXiv.2512.16110
+**ClusTEK**: A grid clustering algorithm augmented with diffusion imputation and origin-constrained connected-component analysis:
+Application to polymer crystallization.
+https://doi.org/10.48550/arXiv.2512.16110

 ## License

-MIT style — see `LICENSE`.
+Custom MIT-style license — see `LICENSE`.